simpuid/stacky/README.md

 ### Number Stack

 Number stack is a special stack which is always empty.
 Both operations will create an element holding the value of this stack.
-Pushing elements to this stack will destroy them because it remains always empty.
 Example-

 * `45>A` will put an element valued 45 to stack __A__ and set the source stack to __A__.